Constraints on Atomistic Disorder for Scalable Electron Spin Shuttling

-\emph{Impact of interface roughness on fidelities.}---Finally, having obtained time traces of the valley splitting $E_{\mathrm{v}}$ and valley phase $\phi_{\mathrm{v}}$ [Fig.~\ref{fig:vsvp}], we may now estimate leakage into the valley-excited state as a function of shuttling speed.
+Finally, having obtained time traces of the valley splitting $E_{\mathrm{v}}$ and valley phase $\phi_{\mathrm{v}}$ [Fig.~\ref{fig:speedvsvptracescov}(b)--(c)], we may now estimate leakage into the valley-excited state as a function of shuttling speed.
 The shuttled electron state may be projected onto a relevant 2D subspace as

 where $\psi_{m}(\mathbf{r},t)=\braket{\mathbf{r}|\psi_{m}(t)}$ for $m\in\{0,1\}$.
 In this subspace, the time-dependent Schr\"odinger equation may be expressed as~\cite{friesen2007valley,nagai2025digital}